olivertzeng/homework/english/essay/education.md

-"I'll be an astronaut in the future!"
-This might be common to hear when you ask a child what they would want to do in the future, but this dream and hope would be shattered by the reality of tests lying in front of them.
-Especially in Taiwan, students in middle school and high school tend to believe that tests results are the only thing deciding their future lives.
-These believes are caused by the use of test-based education instead of interest-based education.
-This indicates that schools teaches them what they want instead of what each of the student want to learn.
+Astronauts, musicians, pilots, these are the common list of jobs kids dream to be.
+However these dreams are often shattered by the reality of tests lying ahead of them in the future.
+Especially in Taiwan, students tend to believe that tests results are the only thing deciding their fates.
+These believes are caused by the overuse of test-based education, ignoring personal interests and what students want to be in the future.

-Although I am one of the tops in class, I still have a strong passtion towards programming.
-Even if a test is just around the corner, I still strive to take some of my time savoring the sweet taste of putting my logical thoughts into programming languages.

-I once had an important exam that would determine the school you would go to according to the test result when I was in middle school.
-Because of my strong interest towards programming, I strugged deciding between studying for my test or going foward with my interest.
-But for the sake of my own future I decided to do them both.
-Because of my dedication, not only did I accomplish my greatest feats on developing my own new algorithm, I also made new friends along the way.
-Although I tried my best, my exam score was just only satisfactory.
-However, in this test-based education environment, it is still worth sacrificing some test score for my own interest and passion on something I like the most.
+Despite the pressure test papers causes, it still would not throw out the fire of passion in my heart towards programming.
+I was once presented with a difficult choice between giving up my success to high school or giving up my passion towards programming during middle school.
+It was a hard decision but at last I followed my instinct and chose both.
+By planning a schedule of when to program and when to study, I effectively did both before the exam, which finally grants me a decent high school to go to.